php-mime-mail-parser/php-mime-mail-parser/README.md

 This extension can be used to...
  * Parse and read email from Postfix
- * For reading messages (Filename extension: eml)
+ * Read messages (Filename extension: `.eml`)
  * Create webmail
- * Store email information such a subject, HTML body, attachments, and etc. into a database
+ * Store email information such a subject, HTML body, attachments, etc. into a database

 ## Is it reliable?